pbiscaye/IntroDataScienceEcon/README.md

 This site hosts materials for my Data Science for Development Economics course at the Université Clermont Auvergne.
 See the [Syllabus](https://github.com/pbiscaye/IntroDataScienceEcon/blob/main/Syllabus_Biscaye_DataScience.pdf) for an overview of the course's organization, and below for the course outline.
 Contact me at <pierre.biscaye@uca.fr> for more information.

 All code applications in this course use Python.
 Follow the [course setup guide](https://github.com/pbiscaye/IntroDataScienceEcon/blob/main/Data_Science_Class_Setup_Guide.pdf) for instructions on getting set up to work in Python if you are new.
 If you are a more experienced user, skip to the section indicating what packages are used in the course.
-You will need to two yml files to set up the python package environments for the course.
+You will need to download the two yml files to set up the python package environments for the course.

 **Course outline**
 1. Introduction to Data Science and Python/Jupyter Setup